Agricultural establishments with 11 or more hand laborers in the field on any given day must:

 - When workers have too few bathroom breaks, they may be at risk for urinary tract infections and incontinence, as well as other bladder, bowel, and kidney problems.

-- A farmworker who is unable to wash their hands risks extended exposure to harmful parasites, bacteria, viruses, and agricultural chemical residues.
+- A farmworker who is unable to wash his or her hands risks extended exposure to harmful parasites, bacteria, viruses, and agricultural chemical residues.
 Additionally, unwashed hands may result in contamination of agricultural products.

 - Failure to provide the required facilities may result in the issuance of citations, the assessment of penalties, and other actions as appropriate.